 Santuario de Chimayó is a church north of Santa Fe that draws tens of thousands of penitentes, penitential pilgrims, in the week before Easter.
-The pilgrims seek to participate in Christ’s journey to Calvary, and often take dirt from the church’s miraculous ground, all in a hope of growing closer to God.
+The pilgrims seek to participate in Christ’s journey to Calvary, and often take dirt from the church’s miraculous ground with the hope of growing closer to God.

-The Santuario de Chimayó is an adobe church nestled in the dusty hills of New Mexico north of Santa Fe.
+The Santuario de Chimayó is an adobe church nestled in the dusty hills of New Mexico, north of Santa Fe.
 Each year during the week before Easter, the secondary roads winding through these hills toward Chimayó are filled with pilgrims.
-Some may walk only the seven miles from Española, others thirty miles from Santa Fe.
-A few will have walked more than seventy miles, all the way from Albuquerque.
+Some walk only seven miles from Española while others walk thirty miles from Santa Fe.
+A few pilgrims walk more than seventy miles, all the way from Albuquerque.
 It is estimated that more than 60,000 pilgrims come to Chimayó during Easter week, making this the largest ritual pilgrimage in the United States.

-Chimayó is a place of healing, sometimes referred to as the “Lourdes of the Southwest,” after the healing shrine of Our Lady of Lourdes in southern France.
-The Pueblo Indians of this region have long known Chimayó to be a sacred place of healing, famous for its restorative mud springs.
+Chimayó is a place of healing.
+It is sometimes referred to as the “Lourdes of the Southwest,” after the healing shrine of Our Lady of Lourdes in southern France.
+The Pueblo Native Americans of this region have long known Chimayó to be a sacred place of healing, famous for its restorative mud springs.
 Then it became part of the world of early Spanish Catholicism.
-According to legend, on a Good Friday early in the 1800s a villager found a cross buried in the earth in this place.
+According to legend, on a Good Friday early in the 1800s, a villager found a cross buried in the earth at Chimayó.
 He brought the cross to his local church, but the cross disappeared.
 Once more the villager found it in the earth at Chimayó.
 The astonished villagers took this as a sign to build a church, which was completed around 1815.
-Hispanics and Native Americans have come here on pilgrimage for over a century.
+Hispanic Americans and Native Americans have been coming to Chimayó on pilgrimage for over a century.

 Today’s Good Friday pilgrims wait for hours to make their way into the sanctuary of this simple, adobe church.
 They offer prayers, light candles, and receive words of blessing.
-The final destination of these pilgrims, however, is not the church sanctuary, but a small chapel adjacent to the sanctuary.
-Here pilgrims enter only two and three at a time, ducking through a low doorway.
+The final destination of these pilgrims, however, is not the church sanctuary but a small chapel adjacent to the sanctuary.
+Here pilgrims enter only two or three at a time, ducking through a low doorway.

 On the floor is an open pit of earth just over a foot wide.
 It is said to be healing earth, tierra bendita.
 Pilgrims touch it reverently to their heads and limbs, sometimes gathering a bit of it in a plastic bag, before moving on to make room for a few more of the thousands who wait their turn.
 The walls of the room just outside this chapel are covered with the canes and crutches of those who have been healed here at Chimayó.
 Tacked up among them are notes of thanksgiving, testimonials, and little paintings called milagros, “miracles,” depicting some particular story of grace and healing.
 “It is the faith, not the earth, that heals,” says the priest at Chimayó.

 This pilgrimage has gained increasing popularity in the past three decades.
-The Hispanic Catholics who have come from all over the Southwest for generations have been joined by a wide range of Christians—Catholic and Protestant alike—who are just beginning to discover the power of pilgrimage, and even by the Sikh, Buddhist, and New Age populace of this part of New Mexico.
+The Hispanic Catholics who have come from all over the Southwest for generations have been joined by a wide range of Christians—Catholic and Protestant alike—who are just beginning to discover the power of pilgrimage.
+They are joined by many from the Sikh, Buddhist, and New Age communities in New Mexico.
 In 1983, for the first time, Native ceremonial runners carried sacred earth from Chimayó to the “Atomic City” at Los Alamos to demonstrate religious opposition to the nuclear weapons that could destroy the earth.
 This was the beginning of a new era of ceremonial running that has linked Chimayó to the peace movement.
 Since the 1990s, Peace Prayer Day, sponsored by the Sikh Dharma, has taken place in the mountains above nearby Española and begins with the cross-country journey of ceremonial runners who start at Chimayó long before dawn.